Read below to find out more about the groups we supported in 2017 and how our funding helped with their projects and activities.

 “Let Us Play was absolutely thrilled with our £5,000 grant from the National Express Foundation.
 It enabled us to provide a varied summer programme of activities for children with special needs and disabilities in Wolverhampton.”

 Olio Hub was formed in 2012 as a direct result of public consultation in the Darlaston area of the West Midlands which identified that local young people did not have a facility or any structured out of school activities for them to join in with.
 The hub is now also used by other community groups which host their own activities on site for the wider community to enjoy.

-The Foundation provided funding for the group in 2013, 2014 and 2015 and in 2016 pledged to give the group £5,000 for the next three years.
-This is due to the innovative way in which the group has used our funding to continually deliver engagement activities for local young people.
+The Foundation provided funding for the group in 2013, 2014 and 2015 and in 2016 pledged to give the group £5,000 for three years.
+This was due to the innovative way in which the group used our funding to continually deliver engagement activities for local young people.

-The group is using our annual £5,000 grant to further develop the activities available to young people in the Darlaston area, with some of the funding being used to purchase additional music instruments and music tutors and workshops which will enhance the learning and development of young people who currently use the existing facilities.
-The funding is also helping to provide extra ‘Born to Perform’ activity sessions for even more young people who have been unable to join due to limited availability of equipment.
+The group used our annual £5,000 grant to further develop the activities available to young people in the Darlaston area, with some of the funding being used to purchase additional music instruments and music tutors and workshops which enhanced the learning and development of young people who used the existing facilities.
+The funding also helped to provide extra ‘Born to Perform’ activity sessions for even more young people who were previously unable to join due to limited availability of equipment.